This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Oddly enough, he was a handy man in Ireland, fixing plumbing, basic electricity, and I don’t know pullin’ cats out of old lady’s trees?
 Or is that firemen?”

 “Yeah.
 Now if you both could hurry the fuck up.
 I want out of here, now.”
-Ciaran stopped just in front of a large, yellow, box-like device that hummed something fierce, “This is it.
-The generator is diesel powered and as long as you can burn through the metal tank we should be good, I would try it at a distance.”
+Ciaran stopped just in front of a yellow, box-like device which hummed something fierce, “This is it.
+The generator is diesel powered.
+If you can burn through the metal tank we should be good.
+I would try it at a distance.”

 “Yeah, duh.
 I’m not an idiot, human.
 Now how about you do a lady a favor and hold her clothes?”
 Red looked back at Dimitri and winked.

 “Say what?”
 Dimitri went pale as Red started to strip.

 “Well I can’t really set fire to my clothes, now can I?
 Running around naked is frowned upon in the human world I believe?”
 Red tossed her sweatpants and t-shirt at Dimitri and laughed.

 “Just get on with it Red.”
 Ciaran grabbed Dimitri by his sleeve and backed away from Red who started to glow.
 He figured behind a car would suffice.